 Yet, people looking in would have not guessed if they had merely read the quotes, tweets, and posts about the signing store.

-At a minimum, the time is right for activists and leaders to re-think, re-discuss, and re-frame how we talk about ‘the Deaf experience’ & what we typically celebrate as ‘progress’ in the Deaf community.
-To this end, we should consider some questions about the Starbucks signing store, no matter its good intentions, including but not limited to:
+The time is right for activists and leaders to re-think, re-discuss, and re-frame how we talk about ‘the Deaf experience’ & what we typically celebrate as ‘progress’ in the Deaf community.
+To that end, we should consider some questions about the Starbucks signing store, no matter its good intentions, such as:

-To what extent, if at all, is the store giving the misguided impression that ASL and Deaf culture are mere commodities that can be exported and exploited by others?
-That Deaf people are doomed to uncomfortable existences in the wilderness out there unless a signing Chipotle, a signing Sweet Green, a signing ride-sharing service, etc. are, too, adopted?
+- Are deaf people doomed to uncomfortable existences in the wilderness unless a signing Chipotle, a signing Sweet Green, and a signing Uber are, too, adopted?

-For the sake of persuading strangers, if nothing else, I submit that Deaf people ought to celebrate less often places like the signing Starbucks store, and advocate for more deaf baristas and managers at our local Starbucks.
+For the sake of persuading strangers, if nothing else, I submit that Deaf people ought to celebrate less often places like the signing Starbucks store, and more often deaf baristas and managers at our local Starbucks.

 That we should advocate less often for Deaf-centric places, and more often for accessible public spaces.